ReuelO/ReuelO/README.md

-# Hi there 👋, I'm Reuel O
+# Hi there 👋, I'm Reuel O!

 ## 🚀 About Me
 - 👀 Passionate about Web & Software Development